Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 #### Part Three: The helper.

 I need a class that let me know if any subscriber had unsubscribed while waiting for the next element to be returned from the Flux.
-This way the sequence is still preserved, and the data goes to a subcriber that is actually listening!
+This way the sequence is still preserved, and the data goes to a subscriber that is actually listening!

 {% highlight java %}
     //...